voximal/asterisk-rtmp/README.md

 ------

 The client over FlashPlayer allows to set differents skins.
+(Chrome seems to need to host your HTML pages in a HTTS server)

 An Android SDK for smartphone/webtv is available to create video call applications.